 - Hair of Gold, Heart of Gold: A blonde to rival Nao in general sweetness!
 Actually remembering the color and style is even a minor plot point about halfway through G15.

-- Infinity Plus One Bow: The Masterpiece Bow she wields is among the best bows available in the entire game.
+- Infinity +1 Sword: The Masterpiece Bow she wields is among the best bows available in the entire game.